johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/README.md

 # Building a Site

-This section describes how to build a site using BodilessJS and the CanvasX Design System.
-While this guide specifically uses CanvasX design system, building out custom tokens and components — instead of utilizing those offered by CanvasX — will work.
+This section describes how to build a site using BodilessJS and the Vital Design System.
+While this guide specifically uses Vital design system, building out custom tokens and components — instead of utilizing those offered by Vital — will work.

 ## Overview